OnoArnaldo/PythonSendEmail/README.md

 ```

 ## Configuration
+You will need to set the file config.py.
+Below is a short description of the parameters.

 EMAIL_SENDER: Sender, it will appear in 'To' field.<br>
 EMAIL_SUBJECT: Subject of the email.
 It can have placeholders.<br>